leandroleonard/leandroleonard/README.md

 #### About Me
  - Full Stack Developer (backend focus).

  - I'm seasoned developer who can launch scalable full-stack applications from scratch.
 Most of my experience has been working with PHP and CodeIgniter, but I've also created applications with Node and React.

- - I'm also very comfortable with microservices architecture.
-I have a lot of experience with Java and Spring Boot and can create a secure ecosystem.

- - Proficient in transforming complex requirements into functional and efficient solutions, demonstrating skills in both the frontend and backend.

- - I am recognized for my proactivity, collaborative capacity and constant search for challenges that boost my professional growth.
+Proficient in transforming complex requirements into functional and efficient solutions, demonstrating skills in both the frontend and backend.
+I am recognized for my proactivity, collaborative capacity and constant search for challenges that boost my professional growth.
  - Fluent Portuguese
  - Intermediary English